dpjanes/iotdb-extract/README.md

     node analyze --url 'https://www.cbc.ca/news/politics/snc-lavalin-bellegarde-2019-election-1.5226179'
 	node analyze --url 'https://grapevine.is/mag/feature/2019/07/19/of-monsters-and-men-fever-dream/'

+### Examine

+Examine the structure of an HTML document.
+This is useful when the Analyze tool does not figure out everything.

+    usage: examine [options]

+    Examine the structure of an HTML document.
+    The most likely way you want to use this is:

+        node examine --url <url> --find p

+    Source options:

+    One of these is required, with --file getting precedence

+    --url <url>      url to extract from
+    --file <file>    file to extract from

+    Output options (one of these is required):

+    --raw            just dump the document
+    --html           dump document, after structuring
+    --find <tag>[,<tag>...]
+                     find tag(s), print the text and the CSS path

+    Structuring options:

+    --remove <tag>[,<tag>...]
+                     remove tags from the document first, the default being "svg,script,style,form"
+    --scrub          remove all attributes except "class" and "id" --root <tag>     start at the root tag, default is "body"

+    Debugging info:

+    --verbose        increase debugging information
+    --no-cache       don't cache URL fetch

 ### Validate

 Validate will make sure that one or more rules that you have saved are still valid.